abhishekarya1/Hash-Define-myNotes/content/spring-boot/autowiring.md

 The Beans created above will automatically be injected in Spring Proxy since this is a `@Configuration` class.

-### Overriding Beans
+### Bean Overriding
-Remember that all beans have a unique name globally in the Spring context, hence each and every bean can be identified using its name and as a result, they are overridden too using their names.
+Remember that all beans have a unique name globally in the Spring context, hence each and every bean can be identified using its name and as a result, they are overridden too using their names be it same type or not.

 Points to remember regarding overriding of beans:
 - **Explicit Bean Naming**: if two beans of the same type but diff names are defined, they will not override each other.
-Beans only override when they have the same name (which defaults to the method name in configuration classes if not explicitly set).
+Beans only override when they have the same name.
 - **Configuration Class Order**: Spring processes configuration classes in the order they are found.
-If you have multiple configuration classes defining beans of the same name, the last one processed will override the previous ones.
-But the order of processing by Spring isn't predictable so we can specify `@Primary` on our own override bean or use `@Qualifier` with bean impl to use while autowiring (in this we need to modify existing code though).
+If you have multiple configuration classes defining beans of the same name, the last one processed will override all the previous ones.
+But the order of processing by Spring isn't predictable.

 ```java
 // configuration class